 OpenTripPlanner (OTP) is an open source initiative for route calculation.
 The traffic network for route calculation is generated using data from OpenStreetMap and (eventually) public transport schedules.
 Thus, OpenTripPlanner allows route calculation for multiple modes of transportation including walking, bicycling, transit or its combinations.
-However, vehicular routing is possible, but for data quality reasons in OpenStreetMap concerning the turning restrictions [28] it is not advisable.
+However, vehicular routing is possible, but for data quality reasons in OpenStreetMap concerning the turning restrictions [20] it is not advisable.
+The default routing algorithm in OTP is the A algorithm which utilizes a cost-heuristic to prune the Dijkstra search.